ABRM2002/FUTURE_CS_01/README.md

 ---

-- Insecure HTTP Service on Port 3000
+- Insecure HTTP Service on Port localhost 3000

 - Risk: The service on port 3000 is accessible without encryption (HTTP instead of HTTPS), which means data could be intercepted in transit by an attacker.
 This exposes sensitive data such as login credentials to man-in-the-middle (MITM) attacks.